In the Composite Biomaterial Systems Laboratory, we conduct research and development in two general areas:

 - A material developed for biomedical applications (e.g. implantable biomaterials for the reconstruction of bone).

-Representative of our approach to research and development.
+Representative of our holistic, interdisciplinary approach to research and development.

-Congratulations to Daniel Dapaah for passing his Comprehensive Exam!
+Congratulations to Sanaz Hashemi for passing her Comprehensive Exam!

-Daniel is the WCBSL's first PhD student to reach this milesone since 2015 (when Prof. Willett joined the University of Waterloo).
+Sanaz is the WCBSL's second PhD student to reach this milesone since 2015 (when Prof. Willett joined the University of Waterloo).

 Congratulations to Dr. Patricia Comeau (former postdoc and research associate) for the publication of her recent work on functionalization of GelMA in Macromolecular Materials and Engineering.